-The accompanying unaudited condensed consolidated financial statements as of March 31, 2019 and condensed consolidated statement of operations for the three months ended March 31, 2019 and 2018 and notes have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission (SEC).
+The accompanying unaudited condensed consolidated financial statements and notes have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Certain information and note disclosures normally included in the annual financial statements, prepared in accordance with accounting principles generally accepted in the U.S., have been condensed or omitted pursuant to those rules and regulations.
 These unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and the notes thereto for the year ended December 31, 2018 included in the Company's final prospectus that forms a part of the Company's Registration Statement on Form S-1 (Reg.
-No. 333-230034), filed with the SEC pursuant to Rule 424(b)(4) on March 27, 2019.
+No. 333-230034), filed with the SEC pursuant to Rule 424(b)(4) on March 28, 2019.

 The unaudited condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements.
-In the opinion of management, all adjustments, consisting only of normal recurring adjustments necessary for a fair statement of the Company's consolidated financial position as of March 31, 2019 and consolidated results of operations for the three months ended March 31, 2019 and 2018 and the consolidated cash flows for the three months ended March 31, 2019 and 2018, have been made.
-The Company's consolidated results of operations for the three months ended March 31, 2019 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2019.
+In the opinion of management, all adjustments, consisting only of normal recurring adjustments necessary for a fair statement of the Company's consolidated financial position as of June 30, 2019 and consolidated results of operations for the three and six months ended June 30, 2019 and 2018 and the consolidated cash flows for the six months ended June 30, 2019 and 2018, have been made.
+The Company's consolidated results of operations for the three and six months ended June 30, 2019 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2019.